firefly-iii/docs/docs/docs/references/data-importer/json.md

 ## Fields and values

 !!! info
-Some options only apply to camt.053 files, others are exclusive to camt.053 files.
+    Some options only apply to CSV files, others are exclusive to camt.053 files.

 ### date